assafsauer/react-base/src/README.md

 }
 ```

-And here's an example of how to define the API in React using the fetch API:
+optiopn 1: you can define the API in React using the fetch API:
 ```diff
 import React, { useState, useEffect } from "react";